 Gersemi: The Goddess of Adoration

-Gersemi, and her twin sister Hnoss, are the daughters of Freyja and Odr.
+Gersemi, and her sister Hnoss, are the daughters of Freyja and Odr.
 Gersemi is the goddess of adoration, watching over all the handmade and precious little things.

 Short Facts about gersemi